acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Society is Dissolving
 Fri, 13 Oct 2017 11:38:34

-"Cultures spring from religions; ultimately the vital force which maintains any culture is its philosophy, its attitude toward the universe; the decay of a religion involves the decay of the culture corresponding to it&rdquo;”we see that most clearly in the breakdown of Christendom today.
-The bad work begun at the Reformation is bearing its final fruit in the dissolution of our ancestral doctrines&rdquo;”the very structure of our society is dissolving."&mdash;Hilaire Belloc: <a href="https://oldthunderbelloc.blogspot.com/2015/05/the-great-heresies.html" rel="noopener" target="_blank">The Great Heresies</a>, Chap.
+"Cultures spring from religions; ultimately the vital force which maintains any culture is its philosophy, its attitude toward the universe; the decay of a religion involves the decay of the culture corresponding to it&mdash;we see that most clearly in the breakdown of Christendom today.
+The bad work begun at the Reformation is bearing its final fruit in the dissolution of our ancestral doctrines&mdash;the very structure of our society is dissolving."&mdash;Hilaire Belloc: <a href="https://oldthunderbelloc.blogspot.com/2015/05/the-great-heresies.html" rel="noopener" target="_blank">The Great Heresies</a>, Chap.
 III

 ## On Heresy
 Fri, 13 Oct 2017 11:45:56